Ecotrust/wc-data-registry/README.md

 To change the URL that the app connects to for SOLR change solrUrl in:

     site_raw/_includes/js/services/Solr.js

+If you need to change either of those URLs to a different domain than this application is being served from (for testing purposes) you will want to temporarily allow cross-domain AJAX requests using a CORS plugin such as the "Allow-Control-Allow-Origin" extension for Chrome

 To get this ready for production run the following:
     jekyll build